 Unlike the sale of real estate, the sale of an active, ongoing business must be very confidential for both the seller and buyer.
 All inquiries are held in strict confidence.
 All prospective buyers must sign our non-disclosure agreement before learning about any business we have listed for sale.
 The need for confidentiality is a major reason to use Sunbelt since it is difficult for a business owner to screen possible buyers without disclosing their own identity or the identity of the business.

 We will create a series of “blind”, non-specific advertisements that will appear in local newspapers and in some cases trade publications.
-Sunbelt has developed a strong presence in the Internet and your business will be on several productive sites.
-Your business will also go in the “Sunbelt Network” of over 250 offices in 39 states and seven foreign countries for maximum multiple listing exposure.
+Sunbelt and BBSouth have developed a strong presence in the Internet and your business will be on several productive sites.
+Your business may also go in the “Sunbelt Network” of over 250 offices in 39 states and seven foreign countries for maximum multiple listing exposure.
 We will build a profile of your business that is used in the actual presentation of it to our prospective buyers.

 Determining the value of the business is the first step in preparing the marketing plan.
 Most buyers of small businesses are buying an income stream to provide a living for themselves and their family.
 Determining the selling value will be based on the actual assets of the business and the owner’s true discretionary income.
 Some sellers want to overprice a business in the belief that they can come down.
 The fact is, many qualified buyers will refuse to look at a business that is overpriced, not realizing that they may be able to make a deal with the seller.
 Your Sunbelt Business Broker has several formulas that are industry specific in establishing values.

 How long will it take to sell my business?